Why Lawns are Beneficial

-- Improve Effectiveness of the restrictions on potable demand
+- Improve the Effectiveness of the restrictions on potable demand

 Do the Restrictions Work?

-So do the restrictions actually reduce potable water usage, make education and enforcement easier and improve the effectiveness of the restrictions on potable water demand?
-SWFWMD does not know.
+Do the restrictions reduce potable water usage?
+SWFWMD does not know - they do not measure such things.
 They only have their logical reasoning to justify their actions.
 And their logic is deeply flawed.

-This would be true if people “typically” used potable water for irrigation.
+Reduction in potable water usage would occur if people “typically” used potable water for irrigation.
 But they don’t!
 The fact is few people use potable water for irrigation because of the cost – the money you would spend to irrigate a small lawn with potable water would pay for a well and pump in a few months.
 Few people keep using potable water after their first $500 water bill.
-In my experience, of the more than 2000+ lawns I have serviced in the last 10 years, less than 0.10% use potable water for lawn watering.
+In my experience, of the more than 1000’s of lawns I have serviced, less than 0.10% use potable water for lawn watering.

 Why Hot Dry Weather Equals More Potable Water Usage

-The higher demand on potable water during hot dry weather is likely because, people use more water during hot dry weather.
+The higher demand for potable water during hot dry weather is likely because people use more water during hot dry weather.
 People fill pools, birdbaths, kiddie pools, run water toys, slip and slides, take more showers, wash more clothes, and drink more Kool-Aid, sweet tea and water.
-However, I am sure that a few people do water their flowers, plants and lawns with a hose hooked up to the potable water – but that is not restricted as long as you have a shut off nozzle on your hose.

 Do Blanket Restrictions Make Education and Enforcement Easier?